-See why these are the BEST Brush Lettering Pens for Beginners!
-Learning to Letter is so much easier with the right tools.
+Discover which Brush Lettering Pens you need for different types of hand lettering.
+Learning to Letter is so much easier with the right tools!

 If you still want to hand letter, I also highly recommend getting the Tombow Monotwin Markers.
 They write so smooth, and I love that they have two sides.
 You can see them below.

-For brush lettering, you really can’t beat Tombow Dual Brush Pens.
+For brush lettering, you really can’t beat the Tombow Dual Brush Pen.
 They’re super smooth, the ink is really vibrant (you can tell a difference between the blacks of the Tombow and the sharpie), and they have two sides.
-I actually like to use the smaller end for clean up.
-They also blend beautifully with the blending kit.
-They have over 90 colors to choose from and they’re all gorgeous!

 If you liked this post, check out these other posts: